happyjimbo/Cpp-Shooty-McShootface/README.md

 # Installation

+brew install nlohmann-json asio boost googletest tclap cucumber-cpp

+brew install rbenv
+rbenv init
+rbenv install 3.2.2
+rbenv global 3.2.2

+In root of the cucumber-cpp directory to install all the ruby dependencies: bundle install

+Now the only things installed via FetchContent_Declare are: imgui imgui-sfml rapidcsv

 This game uses CMake for build configuration, and most dependencies are managed automatically using `FetchContent_Declare`, with the exception of Boost:

 #### macOS